Mentone, Texas: Free Town Project

 In February 2006, Mentone became the focus of a New York Times article detailing an alleged attempt by Lawrence Pendarvis, a man convicted of 129 counts of possession of child pornography, Bobby Emory, and Don Duncan to "take over" the town and Loving County.
 According to the article, Pendarvis and his associates, part of the "Free Town Project", planned to buy parcels of land in the county, then move in enough of their supporters to outvote earlier residents and take control of local government.

 According to a website for Pendarvis' movement, their objectives were to "Remove oppressive regulations... and stop enforcement of laws prohibiting victimless acts among consenting adults" Additionally, the group sought "to ensure that the sheriff's office or the town police are never allowed to waste valuable town resources... to oppress our residents by the investigation or enforcement of violations of laws that punish truancy, drug trafficking, prostitution, obscenity, organ trafficking, and other victimless 'crimes'."

 Although Pendarvis, Emory, and Duncan claimed to have legally bought 126 acre in Loving County in 2005, and registered to vote accordingly, the county sheriff, Billy Burt Hopper, determined that this land had been sold to a different buyer.
 Misdemeanor charges were filed against the three men, who had left the state by this time.
 Pendarvis claimed to have a cancelled check to prove his purchase of the land in question, but no deed was ever produced, and the original landowners denied having sold land to Pendarvis or his associates.
 The three were subsequently featured on a "wanted" poster issued by Sheriff Hopper and the local Texas Rangers (displayed at Hopper's office), and threatened with arrest should they return to Loving County.
 As of 2017, Pendarvis' website is no longer operational.

+Second takeover attempt

+In October 2025, the State of Texas filed a lawsuit aiming to stop social media figure Malcolm Tanner from offering "free homes" and money to people who settled on land near Mentone owned by Tanner.
+According to the suit, Tanner's property lacks running water or sewer access, and features no houses.
+Instead, around 30 of his followers, mostly Black women and children, were living in recreational vehicles and tents.
+Tanner had promoted the project on social media as part of an attempt to take over Loving County and get his preferred candidates elected.
+He has also advertised himself as a candidate for U.S. President in 2028.